Merck Manual

 • Environment (such as experiencing a traumatic event or stress)

-When a person's response to stresses is inappropriate or a person is overwhelmed by events, an anxiety disorder can arise.
+When a person responds strongly to stressors or a person is overwhelmed by events, an anxiety disorder can arise.
 For example, some people find speaking before a group exhilarating.
 But others dread it, becoming anxious with symptoms such as sweating, fear, a rapid heart rate, and tremor.
 Such people may avoid speaking even in a small group.

 Anxiety tends to run in families.
 Doctors think some of this tendency may be inherited, but some is probably learned by living with anxious people.